jsonnet-libs/jsonnet-training-course/lessons/lesson2/lesson.md

 %(example2/jsonnetfile.json)s

-`$ jb install github.com/jsonnet-libs/xtd` adds an new entry to the `dependencies` in `jsonnetfile.json`, the entry refers to the git source on Github and the `master` branch for its tracking `version`.
+`$ jb install github.com/jsonnet-libs/xtd` adds a new entry to the `dependencies` in `jsonnetfile.json`, the entry refers to the git source on Github and the `master` branch for its tracking `version`.